ayebear/cells/README.md

 2. Create a build folder.
 This project requires an out-of-tree build.
 This means you ~~will be unable to~~ **should not** run CMake inside the repository.

 3. Open up the CMake GUI.
-In the input box laballed "Where is the source code:", enter the full path to the source folder.
-In the input box labelled "Where to build the binaries:", enter the full path to the build folder you created in step 2
+In the input box labeled "Where is the source code:", enter the full path to the source folder.
+In the input box labeled "Where to build the binaries:", enter the full path to the build folder you created in step 2

 4. Add CMake variable definitions, you will need just one variable to configure and generate the project:
   * `SFML_ROOT` - The root folder of SFML (e.g. *c:/local/sfml-2.1*)

 5. Press the "Configure" button.
 A window will pop up asking you which compiler to use.
 Select your x64 version of your preferred compiler.
-Note that it is possible to build x32 without running into any errors, feel to modify your build to build x86 if you wish.
+Note that it is possible to build x86 without running into any errors, feel free to modify your build to build x86 if you wish.

 6. If the "Generate" button is not clickable, press "Configure" again.
 Repeat this step until the "Generate" button becomes clickable.